stcox/gke-wordpress/USAGE.md

 Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.
 ```

+3. Install Kubernetes WordPress Helm Charts to local computer
+  a.
+Download/clone [Kubernetes WordPress](https://github.com/stcox/k8s-wordpress.git) project
+  b. 'cd' to project root.

-5. Install core services: Nginx-Ingress, Kube-Lego and Redis
+4. Install core services: Nginx-Ingress, Kube-Lego and Redis
 ```bash
 $ helm install nginx-ingress
 $ helm install kube-lego
 $ helm install redis
 ```

-6. In the project root folder, create and change to a folder called 'wp-sites'.
+5. In the project root folder, create and change to a folder called 'wp-sites'.
 This folder will list site folders you've created and is included in .gitignore.

 ```bash
 $ mkdir wp-sites
 $ cd wp-sites
 /wp-sites $
 ```
-7. Copy Cloud SQL credentials.json file to /wp-sites
+6. Copy Cloud SQL credentials.json file to /wp-sites

 ## Usage